SeniorCodigo/devs/README.md

 # sisidevs

-# Hi team, welcome to our new web page Sisidevs, just:
+# Hi team, welcome to our new web page devs, just:
 # npm i

 # npm start